This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 The presence of either Overlay icon indicates that the file is protected and managed by SSProtect.
 Red indicates that the Login Session's Account is the file/ Data Owner* (which is the Account that first protected the file) while Yellow indicates uncertainty: The associated file may or may not be accessible from the existing Login Session.

-This is purposed: SSProtect Managed Content does not provide information correlating a file to a Data Owner.
-This avoids Information Disclosure risks that attackers use to analyze target systems.
+This is purposed: SSProtect Managed Content does not carry information that directly correlates it to a Data Owner.
+This avoids Information Disclosure risks that attackers use to analyze targets.
 As such, Data Owner designations are deduced only through coordinated activity between the :Foundation Client and KODiAC (Cloud) Services, and they are as noted specific to a Login Session.

 * Data Owners are specifically defined in the Walkthrough, :Recover w/ Shared Content, which brings together many of the concepts you will encounter between now and then.